Duncan1106/DownloadsSort/README.md

 # DownloadsSort
-Script to sort the windows 10/11 Downloads Folder a user defined folder structure
+Script to sort the windows 10/11 Downloads Folder to a user defined folder structure